sozip/sozip-spec/blog/01-announcement.md

 ## Performance

 SOZip is efficient:
-- Overhead of using file from a SOZip archive, compared to using it uncompressed, is in the order of 10%  for common read operations.
+- The overhead of using a file from a SOZip archive, compared to using it uncompressed, is of the order of 10%  for common read operations.
 - Generation of a SOZip file can be much faster than regular ZIP generation when using multithreading.
 - SOZip files are typically only ~ 5% larger than regular ZIPs (dependent on